nwjs/nw.js/docs/References/Window.md

 Emitted when window is maximized.

-## Event: unmaximize

-Emitted when window is restored from maximize state.

-!!! note
-    On some platforms window can be resized even when maximized.
-The `unmaximize` may not be emitted when a maximized window is resized instead of being unmaximized

 ## Event: move(x, y)

 Emitted after window is moved.
 The callback is called with 2 arguments: `(x, y)` for the new location of the left / top corner of the window.